tiberlab/tibercad/manual/Sphinx/Complete/modules/TMM.rst

 reflectivity
 ---------------
-this parameter indicate reflectivity at the other side of Incoming wave. reflectivity = 1 is equal to total reflection at the end of the geometry.
+this parameter indicate reflectivity at the other side of Incoming wave. back_reflectivity = 1 is equal to total reflection at the end of the geometry.

-		reflectivity = 0
+		back_reflectivity = 0

 incident angle
 ---------------